 Close Inspection: Things to Watch for in Cattle Equipment

-> Cattle handling equipment plays a key role in every operation as livestock require veterinary care and routine health checks.
-It is important to select equipment and latches that will minimise risk to cattle and handlers.
+Cattle handling equipment plays a key role in every operation as livestock require veterinary care and routine health checks.
+It is important to select equipment and latches that will minimize risk to cattle and handlers.
 Each system has advantages and disadvantages.
 Safety for cattle and handlers is also paramount in maintaining any size operation.

-> Multiple experts, including those at Kansas State University Extension state that equipment should be designed for the job you are using it for, and safe equipment should be considered an investment, not a luxury.
+Multiple experts, including those at Kansas State University Extension state that equipment should be designed for the job you are using it for, and safe equipment should be considered an investment, not a luxury.
 Adapting equipment designed for another purpose can lead to accidents or injury for cattle and handlers, and isn't recommended.

 Dr. Temple Grandin of Colorado State University is an internationally recognized expert in cattle handling and movement.
 She cites these major distractions for cattle on her website:

 - Reflections on smooth metal,

 - Clothing hung on a fence,